Trump Inauguration: D.C. National Guard Commander To Be Removed From Post In Middle Of Event

 — Eric Brones (@Elbrones) January 14, 2017

-Including Democratic D.C.
-Council Chairman Phil Mendelson, who spoke out against the puzzling decision.
+Democratic D.C.
+Council Chairman Phil Mendelson spoke out against the puzzling decision.

 “It doesn’t make sense to can the general in the middle of an active deployment.
 He’s been really very good at working with the community, and my impression was that he was good for the Guard.